-U.S. Cellular to launch seven Android phones, a Windows Phone 7 device, and two tablets this yearAlex Wagner - Senior News Editor
+U.S. Cellular to launch seven Android phones, a Windows Phone 7 device, and two tablets this yearAlex Wagner - Editorial Director of News and Content

 U.S. Cellular may have just released the HTC Merge and LG Genesis, but don't think that that means the carrier will be resting on its laurels any time soon.
 Today U.S. Cellular announced that before the end of 2011, it plans to launch seven new Gingerbread-powered Android phones, one of which will be 4G LTE-enabled.
 Speaking of 4G LTE, U.S. Cellular says it'll begin rolling out its first wave of LTE devices in November.
 Finally, the carrier said that it'll be releasing its first Windows Phone 7 device and two tablets before the year is up, as well.
 There aren't a ton of details about all of these devices right now, but here's what we do know: